adfinis-forks/the-bastion/doc/sphinx/plugins/restricted/selfAddPersonalAccess.rst

    Host(s) to add access to, either a HOST which will be resolved to an IP immediately,

                                  or an IP, or a whole subnet using the PREFIX/SIZE notation --user USER|PATTERN|*        Specify which remote user should be allowed to connect as.
                                  Globbing characters '*' and '?' are supported, so you can specify a pattern that will be matched against the actual remote user name.
                                  To allow any user, use '--user *' (you might need to escape '*' from your shell) --port PORT|*                Remote port allowed to connect to To allow any port, use '--port *' (you might need to escape '*' from your shell)
 .. option:: --protocol PROTO

    Specify that a special protocol should be allowed for this HOST:PORT tuple, note that you

                                   must not specify --user in that case.
 However, for this protocol to be usable under a given remote user, access to the USER@HOST:PORT tuple must also be allowed.
                                   PROTO must be one of:
                                   scpupload    allow SCP upload, you--bastion-->server
                                   scpdownload  allow SCP download, you<--bastion--server
-                              sftp         allow usage of the SFTP subsystem, through the bastion rsync        allow usage of rsync, through the bastion
+                                  sftp         allow usage of the SFTP subsystem, through the bastion rsync        allow usage of rsync, through the bastion portforward  allow forwarding a remote port on the target server to a local port on the bastion
 .. option:: --force

    Add the access without checking that the public SSH key is properly installed remotely